-The Ozona Woman's League met Tuesday, January 14 at the Ozona Civic Center with Mrs. Bill Black and Mrs. Pleas Childress, III, serving as cohostesses, Mrs. Tony Allen, president, called the meeting to order; Mrs. Ronald Pennington called roll and read the minutes of the last meeting.
-Each member answered roll with the most creative dish she had ever made.
-Mrs. Bill Carson gave an inspirational
+The Ozona Woman's League met Tuesday, January 14 at mer and well into the fall. the Ozona Civic Center with Hybrid Carnation "Juliet" Mrs. Bill Black and Mrs. Pleas retains the desirable fragrance Childress, III, serving as coof carnations.
+The flowers are scarlet-red, 21⁄2 inches across, hostesses.
+Mrs. Tony Allen, ' president, called the meeting and grow on sturdy plants to order; Mrs. Ronald Penningwhich grow 12 inches high and spread 14 inches.
+Makes ton called roll and read the minutes of the last meeting. an excellent border plant.
+Each member answered roll Vegetables: Broccoli-with the most creative dish she "Premium Crop" hybrid, comhad ever made.
+Mrs. Bill Carpared with other broccoli vason gave an inspirational rieties, it grows larger heads reading on dieting.
 Mrs. Allen announced that the Planned Parenthood Association would be in Ozona shortly conducting a seminar and all members were urged to attend and support this organization's educational efforts.
-Mrs. Bruce Mayfield reminded the members about the forthcoming March of Dimes Drive to be held Jan.
+Mrs. Bruce Mayfield reminded the members about the forthcoming March of Dimes Drive Watermelon--"Yellow Baby" to be held Jan.
 28 from 4 to 6 p.m.
-Mrs. Buster Deaton volunteered to be responsible for the business district, displays and canisters that will remain in the businesses during the month of January.

-reading on dieting.

-At the close of the business meeting, the members adjourned to the kitchen where Mrs. Black gave a demonstration on cake decorating, Each member was then given a chance to prove what she had learned and decorate her own refreshments.
-It was learned that not everyone was as talented as Mrs. Black.
-Other members present were Ames, Erby Chandler, Dwight Childress, Terry Gries, Johnny by the wonderful people of Ozona during the loss of our COUNTRY CLUB BRIDGE Mrs. L. B. Cox, III, was beloved Papaw.
-The Family Of
+Mrs. Buster Deaton volunteered to be responsible for the business district, disremain in the businesses during the month of January.
+At the close of the business meeting, the members adjourned to the kitchen where Mrs. Black gave a demonstration on cake decorating.
+Each member was then given a chance to prove what she had learned and decorate her own refreshments.
+It was learned that not everyone was as talenplays and canisters that will ted as Mrs. Black.
+Other members present were Mmes.
+Erby Chandler, Dwight Childress, Terry Gries, Johnny hostess for bridge at the country club last week.
+High score winner was Mrs. Bob Bailey, second high went to Mrs. H. M. Phillips, Sr., and low to bath home.
+Call 392-2062 Mrs. H. M. Phillips.
+Jr. Mrs. after 5 p.m.
+Jack Williams was the bingo